11-Day Adventure Road Trip Along The Ring Road of Iceland

 After recharging from your travels, your adventure around Iceland will begin.
 Your first attractions will be found along a popular sightseeing route close to the capital, the Golden Circle.

 After Thingvellir, you will continue to the Geysir Geothermal Area.
-Home to the geyser of Strokkur, this steaming valley is a fantastic place to observe the strange phenomena created by Iceland’s volcanism; every five to ten minutes, it will erupt steam and water into the sky with breathtaking beauty and power.
+Home to the geyser of Strokkur, this steaming valley is a fantastic place to observe the strange phenomena created by Iceland's volcanism.
+Every five to ten minutes, it will erupt steam and water into the sky with breathtaking beauty and power.

-Just five minute’s drive from Geysir, you’ll find the spectacular waterfall of Gullfoss.
+Just five minute' drive from Geysir, you'll find the spectacular waterfall of Gullfoss.
 Formed by a glacial river flowing from the ice cap of Langjokull, it thunders into a valley that opens unexpectedly through a landscape of rural bliss.

 No matter how you choose to spend your day, it will no doubt be magical and made all the more beautiful by the fact you got off the beaten track and away from the main tourist crowds.
-You’ll return to Hvolsvollur at the end of the day for a second night.
+You'll return to Selfoss at the end of the day for a second night.

-On the fourth day of your holiday to Iceland, you’ll travel along the South Coast as you officially begin your Ring Road adventure.
-If you went to the Highlands the day before, you will have seen a few of these sites en route, but will now have an opportunity to explore them with the justice they deserve.
+On the fourth day of your holiday to Iceland, you'll travel along the South Coast as you officially begin your Ring Road adventure.
+If you went to the Highlands the day before, you will have seen a few of these sites en route but will now have an opportunity to explore them with the justice they deserve.

-If you elected to take a glacier hiking tour, you will head to the outlet of Solheimajokull after viewing these features.
+If you elect to take a glacier hiking tour, you will head to the outlet of Solheimajokull after viewing these features.
 A tongue of the greater Myrdalsjokull, climbing it is an excellent way to witness the gleaming landscapes of the ice cap, its unusual and dramatic features, and great views over the south.
 Furthermore, it sits beside Eyjafjallajokull, the subglacial volcano that erupted in 2010.